NicholasZolton/NicholasCooksFastAPIs/README.md

 First, make sure you enable Mangum in the pyproject file, install it with `poetry install`, and uncomment the Mangum lines in the `nicholascooks/app.py`.

 Second, create the Lambda in AWS and set the handler to be `nicholascooks.app.handler`.
 Feel free to modify the other settings however you want, and do not forget to add your environment variables.

+### Other/Credits

+Current I (Nicholas Zolton) am the only one working on this project.

+If you like this, I highly recommend trying it out with my neovim config.